pisong314/syngp500/README.md

 ## Overview

-SynGP500 is a clinician-authored collection of 500 synthetic Australian general practice medical notes created to support machine learning and natural language processing research in primary care.
+SynGP500 is a clinician-curated collection of 500 synthetic Australian general practice medical notes created to support machine learning and natural language processing research in primary care.

 **The Problem:** Access to clinical text data is a significant challenge for healthcare NLP research due to privacy regulations and ethical constraints.
 Publicly available datasets for Australian general practice are particularly limited.